StevenBlack/intl/readme.md

 is not the sole determinant of locale boundaries.
 In some situations California is arguably a separate locale from Nevada given the differences in state regulations.
-Within some companies you can find significant functional differences by simply taking an elevator or walking down the hall.
+Within some companies you can find significant functional differences by taking an elevator or walking down the hall.
 Whenever you deal with separate groups, you will find locale-based differences.